RagnarB83/ash-documentation/docs/molcrys.rst

 ActiveRegion keyword should be set to True and actatoms set (typically same as QM-region, can not be larger).
 NEB-CI will return a fragment object for the saddlepoint (if saddlepoint optimization succeeds), here it is named as Saddlepoint.

-3. Visualizing the minimum energy path and saddlepoint mode.
+**3. Visualizing the minimum energy path and saddlepoint mode.**

 While the job is running it is convenient to visualize these files (e.g. in Chemcraft or VMD):

-XYZ-animation file for initial geuess path (active-region): knarr_path.xyz XYZ-animation file for minimum energy path (active-region): knarr_current.xyz
+- XYZ-animation file for initial geuess path (active-region): knarr_path.xyz
+- XYZ-animation file for minimum energy path (active-region): knarr_current.xyz

 Useful files to visualize after convergence  (e.g. in Chemcraft or VMD; VMD recommended for full coordinates):

-XYZ coordinate file for saddlepoint structure (active-region): knarr_saddle.xyz XYZ coordinate file for saddlepoint structure (full-region): Saddlepoint-optimized.xyz XYZ-animation file for saddlepoint mode printed as : knarr_mode.xyz XYZ-animation file for minimum energy path (active-region): knarr_MEP.xyz XYZ-animation file for minimum energy path (full-region): knarr_MEP_FULL.xyz Total energies of all images of minimum energy path: knarr.energy
+- XYZ coordinate file for saddlepoint structure (active-region): knarr_saddle.xyz
+- XYZ coordinate file for saddlepoint structure (full-region): Saddlepoint-optimized.xyz
+- XYZ-animation file for saddlepoint mode printed as : knarr_mode.xyz
+- XYZ-animation file for minimum energy path (active-region): knarr_MEP.xyz
+- XYZ-animation file for minimum energy path (full-region): knarr_MEP_FULL.xyz

-For a converged CI-NEB job, the highest energy image of the minimum energy path is the energy of the saddlepoint.
+Total energies of all images of minimum energy path are found in file: knarr.energy For a converged CI-NEB job, the highest energy image of the minimum energy path is the energy of the saddlepoint.
 It is found in both knarr.energy, outputfile, header line of knarr_saddle.xyz, Saddlepoint-optimized.ygg, Saddlepoint-optimized.xyz